bonsai-rx/docs/articles/reactive-window.md

 ### Examples

-Use `Window` to group elements into zero or more observable sequences based on notifications from a second sequence as well as the encapsulated workflow.
+Use `Window` to group elements into zero or more observable sequences using notifications from both the second sequence and the nested workflow.

 :::workflow
 ![Window Example](../workflows/reactive-window-example.bonsai)